kolenaIO/kolena/docs/dataset/advanced-usage/set-up-natural-language-search.md

-Once the upload completes, we can now visit [dataset page](https://app.kolena.io/redirect/datasets), open the dataset and navigate to the <nobr>:kolena-studio-16: Studio</nobr> tab to search by natural language or similar images over the corresponding [`Image`][kolena.asset.ImageAsset] data.
+Once the upload completes, we can now visit [dataset page](https://app.kolena.io/redirect/datasets), open the dataset and navigate to the <nobr>:kolena-studio-16: Studio</nobr> tab to search by natural language or similar images over the corresponding image data.

 ## Conclusion

-In this tutorial, we learned how to extract and upload vector embeddings over your [`Image`][kolena.asset.ImageAsset] data.
+In this tutorial, we learned how to extract and upload vector embeddings over your image data.

 ## FAQ